ivannetta/VkRPC/README.md

 3. Launch the Python script for halal Discord RPC.

+## to do

+1. fix playlists not having an image

 thanks alot to dottik for teaching me on how to scrape stuff